ArduPilot/ardupilot_wiki/dev/source/docs/pixhawk-force-px4io-flash.rst

 .. note::

-   On px4v1 you should disconnect the telemetry radio before attempting an update the the IO firmware
+   On px4v1 you should disconnect the telemetry radio before attempting an update the IO firmware

 At the nsh console: